Arriving by car

 Opening hours

-- The sculpture park is always available, even outside regular opening hours and season
+- The sculpture park is always accessible, even outside regular opening hours and the season.

 Tickets